MITIH-Dreamlab/JingSpringThing/README.md

    - Enhance node movements with more sophisticated physics, such as elastic and magnetic effects, to make the interactions feel more lifelike.
    - Adjust simulation parameters dynamically based on the size and complexity of the graph.

-## Key Components

-- `server.js`: Handles server-side operations, including GitHub API interactions and graph data processing.
-- `script.js`: Manages client-side WebXR visualization, user interactions, and real-time updates.
-- `GraphSimulation.js`: Handles the physics simulation for node positioning, supporting both GPU and CPU computations.

-## Usage

-- Use a WebXR-compatible browser to view the 3D graph.
-- Press the spacebar to randomize node positions.
-- Nodes are colored based on their hyperlink count, ranging from blue (low) to red (high).
-- The simulation automatically switches between GPU and CPU based on device capabilities.
-- Node labels become visible when the camera is close to them.
-- Use WASD keys for camera movement in spoofed VR mode.

 ## Performance Considerations